9

 Close settings.

-Settings for blocking tracking (fingerprinting) are made by default; the developers do not recommend changing them:
+The settings for blocking fingerprinting are made by default; the developers do not recommend changing them:

 privacy-settings

-The program version is currently synchronous with the Mozill versiona Firefox.
+The program version is currently synchronous with the Mozilla Firefox version.

-Difference from FireFox: в настройках есть раздел "LibreWolf" in which, for example, you can enable the IPv6 protocol.
+Difference from FireFox: in the settings there is a “LibreWolf” section, in which, for example, you can enable the IPv6 protocol.

 ipv6

-Also, unlike classic FireFox, You can enable fingerprinting protection (called Canvas.
-In simple terms, the browser prevents websites from collecting canvas information about the browser—screen size, color depth, hardware platform, number of processor cores, installed fonts, plugins, etc.—which makes the website user unique among other visitors).
+Also, unlike classic FireFox, you can enable protection against fingerprinting (the so-called linking to Canvas.
+In simple words, the browser prohibits sites from collecting the features of the “canvas” around the browser - screen size, color depth, hardware platform, number of processor cores, installed fonts, plugins, etc., which makes the site user unique among other visitors).
 The LibreWolf browser hides the actual display resolution from websites and trackers.

 fingerprinting